w3f/research/docs/Polkadot/security/keys/index.md

 ## Old

-First, a high-level view of the signing keys planned for use in Polkadot would be helpful.
+First, it would be helpful to get a high-level view of the signing keys planned for use in Polkadot.
 The discussion can then shift toward the certificate chain that links staked account keys to the session keys used for the proof-of-stake design.
 In other words, the goal is to lay out the key questions surrounding the "glue" between keys roles, but this first requires introducing the full spectrum of those roles.

 There are roughly four cryptographic layers in Polkadot: